herberthudson/vipus/README.md

 Move and edit `config/app.default.php` to `config/app.php` and setup the 'Datasources' and any other configuration relevant for your application.

+## Contributing

+Fork the repository, make your changes and create a pull request.
+Feel free to look at TODO.md file and find something todo :blush:

 ## License

 This Application is under MIT License, see LICENSE file.